SeldonIO/alibi/docs-gb/api/alibi/utils/lang_model.md

 ```python
 is_stop_word(tokenized_text: List[str], start_idx: int, punctuation: str, stopwords: Optional[List[str]]) -> bool
 ```

-Checks if the given word starting at the given index is in the list of stopwords.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |